Want to View Vimeo from China? This Hack Solves Your Problem

 - Pure VPN

 ExpressVPN has 24/7 customer support with a live chat feature.
-It has a proven track record for beating the Great Firewall of China, and has a kill switch, zero-knowledge DNS, and AES-256 encryption.
+It has a proven track record for working in China, and has a kill switch, zero-knowledge DNS, and AES-256 encryption.

 PrivateVPN lives up to its name promise with stout security features, including a strict no-log policy and 2048-bit encryption.